ID2026-dream/AI-Principles-and-Practice/topic-01-data-and-the-ml-workflow/unit-01-lecture/talk-01-data-and-the-ml-workflow/talk-01-data-and-the-ml-workflow.md

 # Week 01 Lecture Slides

-Data Analysis and the ML Workflow.
-Eight sections, from the workflow as a loop through to governance and documentation.
+Data Analysis and the ML Workflow